-There’s one reason, and you’ll be shocked what it is.
+There’s one reason why sunglasses may be bad for you, and you’ll be shocked what it is.

 For several generations, we have known of the potentially harmful rays of the sun that can cause skin cancers, including melanoma, basal cell carcinoma, squamous cell carcinoma, and others.
 These skin cancers can be fatal (in the case of melanoma), or disfiguring (in the case of basal cell and squamous cell carcinomas).

 Sunscreen products have been developed to block varying degrees of intensity of sunlight.
 They have been made water-resistant, odorless, colorless, and readily available.
 They are often present in makeup, lip balm, creams, gels, sprays and lotions.
 (Although they are pretty expensive, they are absolutely necessary!)
 We have been educated and had it drilled into our heads that ultraviolet rays cause premature aging, skin cancer, but we still often stubbornly refuse to wear sunscreen.

 Protecting our eyes is also an extremely important part of protecting our overall health.
 The damaging rays of the sun can cause all sorts of problems in our eyes including premature aging of the skin around our eyes, skin cancers of the eyelids which can sadly cause loss of the eyelids, necessitating reconstructive surgery.
 Age-related macular degeneration (ARMD) is correlated to sun exposure.
 Premature cataracts are especially related to sun exposure.